Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
-For a more experienced programmer, it may be benefetial to combine these distinct variables into one meaningful complex data type, such as a <span class="special">struct named "Student"</span>.
-As a result of this approach, each student can be treated as a distinct entity, complete with attributes such as "name", "age", and "sin".
-Because this organization combines the individual data elements, the task is simplified.
-It is also possible for programmers to use classes and objects, but since we are concerned with only the data so far, a straightforward data container structure seems to make the most sense. <span class="special">Nevertheless, a class can be used if desired</span>.
-In my opinion, structs are better suited for entities whose sole purpose is to contain data, as they align better with my understanding of the concept.
-The following is an example of what our code would look like if we used structs and created "Student" entities instead of using individual variables:
+As we can witness, the only connection between these separate variables is a name assigned by the programmer, which is vulnerable to being altered, potentially breaking the relationship and hindering proper maintenance.
+For more experienced programmers, it can be beneficial to combine these distinct variables into a meaningful and complex data type, such as a struct <span class="special">(e.g Student)</span>.
+This approach allows each student to be treated as a discrete entity, complete with attributes <span class="special">(e.g name, age and SIN)</span>.
+By organizing the individual data elements in this way, the task becomes more straightforward.
+While classes and objects can also be used, our current focus is solely on data, making a straightforward data container structure the most logical choice.
+However, a class can be employed if preferred.
+Below is an example of what our code would look like when using structs to create entities instead of individual variables:
 </p>